- Speech Language Pathology Home

 - The therapy delivered during each clinic emphasizes teaching individuals to modify his/her stuttering, eliminate maladaptive behaviors related to stuttering, and change the negative or self-defeating emotional reactions, feelings, and attitudes related to speech.

-- The ISCCF will offer 30 hours of therapy and the ISCAA offers 60 hours of formal treatment during the intensive clinic.
+- The ISCCF offers 30 hours of therapy and the ISCAA offers 60 hours of formal treatment during the intensive clinic.
 The clinic sessions will run from 9:00 am – 4:00 pm for each clinic.
 Participants will also schedule three 30-minute diagnostic sessions to be completed prior to attending the clinic.
 Details regarding these sessions can be discussed with Dr. Gabel.

 - Housing will be offered in one of the residence halls at UT.
 Meals are not included, but there are several dining halls on campus and many restaurants close to campus.
 Those participants under the age of 18 will need to stay with a parent or guardian during the program.
 Those interested in housing in Toledo, but not in the residence hall, should contact Dr. Gabel to discuss options.